mikrono/tModLoaderWiki_kr_ko/Expert-Cross-Mod-Content.md

 ```
 This example is extremely simple, but all manner of things can be done with a mod reference.
 Calling methods, accessing public variables, using the generic versions of ItemType and NPCType, and so on.

+## Visual Studio Steps

-Note: To properly code in Visual Studio, VS needs a reference to the .dll file contained within the .tmod file.
-Use the menus in tModLoader to extract the mod and find the .dll files.
-If no .dll file is extracted, the mod author has chosen not to allow it to be unpacked, so ask them nicely for it.
+To properly code in Visual Studio, VS needs a reference to the `.dll` file contained within the `.tmod` file.
+Use the menus in tModLoader to extract the mod and find the `.dll` files.
+If no `.dll` file is extracted, the mod author has chosen not to allow it to be unpacked, so ask them nicely for it.
+By default, these end up in the `ModSources\ModAssemblies` folder of the [saves directory](https://github.com/tModLoader/tModLoader/wiki/Basic-tModLoader-Usage-Guide#saves).
+We recommend using this folder for referencing mod `.dll` files as it will simplify collaboration while avoiding other issues.
+Do not place mod `.dll` files inside your mod's source folder, it will end up packaged into the `.tmod` and bloat the file.
+If you do not want to use the recommended location and insist on keeping the mod `.dll` in the mod's source folder, you'll want to use [build.txt](https://github.com/tModLoader/tModLoader/wiki/build.txt) to ignore the file or the folder the file is in.
+Make sure that folder is not the `lib` folder, or you'll run into other issues.
 Add the reference by right clicking `Dependencies` in the solution explorer, then clicking `Add Reference`, then `Browse...`, then finding the dll and finally clicking `Add`.

 # Weak References, aka weakReferences (Expert)